Policy Optimization with Stochastic Mirror Descent: Introduction

 \section{Introduction}

-Reinforcement learning (RL) is one of the most wonderful fields of artificial intelligence, and it has achieved great progress recently \citep{mnih2015human,silver2017mastering}.
-To learn the optimal policy from the delayed reward decision system is the fundamental goal of RL.
-Policy gradient methods \citep{williams1992simple,sutton2000policy} are powerful algorithms to learn the optimal policy.
+Policy gradient \citep{williams1992simple,sutton2000policy} is widely used to search the optimal policy in reinforcement learning (RL), and it has achieved significant successes in challenging fields such as playing Go \citep{silver2016mastering,silver2017mastering} or robotics \citep{duan2016benchmarking}.

-Despite the successes of policy gradient method, suffering from high sample complexity is still a critical challenge for RL.
-Many existing popular methods require more samples to be collected for each step to update the parameters~\citep{silver2014deterministic,lillicrap2015continuous,schulman2015trust,mnih2016asynchronous,haarnoja2018soft}, which partially reduces the effectiveness of the sample.
-Although all the above existing methods claim it improves sample efficiency, they are all empirical results which lack a strong theory analysis of sample complexity.
+However, policy gradient methods suffer from high sample complexity, since many existing popular methods require to collect a lot of samples for each step to update its parameters~\citep{mnih2016asynchronous,haarnoja2018soft,meng2019qualitative,xu2020sample,xinglearning2021}, which partially reduces the effectiveness of the samples.
+Besides, it is still very challenging to provide a theoretical analysis of sample complexity for policy gradient methods instead of empirically improving sample efficiency.

-To improve sample efficiency, in this paper, we explore how to design an efficient and stable algorithm with stochastic mirror descent (SMD).
-Due to its advantage of the simplicity of implementation, low memory requirement, and low computational complexity \citep{nemirovsky1983problem,beck2003mirror,lei2018stochastic}, SMD is one of the most widely used methods in machine learning.
-However, it is not sound to apply SMD to policy optimization directly, and the challenges are two-fold: \textbf{(I)} The objective of policy-based RL is a typical non-convex function, but \cite{ghadimi2016mini} show that it may cause instability and even divergence when updating the parameter of a non-convex objective function by SMD via a single batch sample. \textbf{(II)} Besides, the large variance of gradient estimator is the other bottleneck of applying SMD to policy optimization for improving sample efficiency.
-In fact, in reinforcement learning, the non-stationary sampling process with the environment leads to the large variance of existing methods on the estimate of policy gradient, which results in poor sample efficiency \citep{Matteo2018Stochastic,liu2018action}.
+To improve sample efficiency, this paper addresses how to design an efficient and convergent algorithm with stochastic mirror descent (SMD) \citep{nemirovsky1983problem}.
+SMD keeps the advantage of low memory requirement and low computational complexity \citep{lei2018stochastic,yang2021sample}, which implies SMD needs less samples to learn a model.
+However, the significant challenges of applying the existing SMD to RL are two-fold: \textbf{1)} The objective of policy-based RL is a typical non-convex function, \citep{ghadimi2016mini} show that it may cause instability and even divergence when updating the parameter of a non-convex objective by SMD via a single sample. \textbf{2)} The large variance of policy gradient estimator is a critical bottleneck of improving sample efficiency for policy optimization with SMD.
+The non-stationary sampling process with the environment will lead to a large variance on the policy gradient estimator \citep{Matteo2018Stochastic}, which requires more samples to get a robust policy gradient and results in poor sample efficiency \citep{liu2018action}.
+To address the above challenges:

+We provide a theory analysis of the dilemma of applying SMD to policy optimization.
+Result (\ref{lower-bound-1}) shows that under the Assumption \ref{ass:On-policy-derivative}, deriving the algorithm directly via SMD can not guarantee the convergence for policy optimization.
+Furthermore, we propose a new algorithm $\mathtt{MPO}$ that keeps a provable convergence guarantee (see Theorem \ref{cr-theo1}).
+Designing a new gradient estimator according to historical information of policy gradient is the key to $\mathtt{MPO}$.